poulenque/glium_fractal/README.md

 This is a port of an old project to rust.
 It made me happy.

+2d realtime fractal viewer !

+You can play with frag.frag if you want to render something else...

 to compile and run :
 ```
 cargo run